mechatroner/sublime_rainbow_csv/README.md

 |**F5**                    | Start query editing for the current CSV file       |

 ### Commands

+#### Rainbow CSV: Enable Simple
+Before running the command you need to select the separator (single or multiple characters) with your cursor Set the selected character as the separator and enables syntax highlighting.
+Sublime will generate the syntax file if it doesn't exist.
+Simple dialect completely ignores double quotes: i.e. separators can not be escaped in double quoted fields

+#### Rainbow CSV: Enable Standard
+Same as the _Enable Simple_ command, but separators CAN be escaped in double quoted fields.

 #### Rainbow CSV: CSVLint
 The linter checks the following: